 When you look at examples of shipping container homes, you find homes that were built extremely fast and for a small amount of money.

-However, there are also examples of container homes which have failed because their owners have made simple mistakes which could have been avoided.
+However, there are also examples of container homes that have failed because their owners have made simple mistakes that could have been avoided.

 Here are the top 5 mistakes you can make when constructing a shipping container home.

 The biggest mistake people make when building their shipping container home is purchasing the wrong type of shipping container.
-In fact, this was the most common response we received when interviewing 23 shipping container home owners.
+In fact, this was the most common response we received when interviewing dozens of shipping container homeowners.

 Most of the people constructed their building using regular height shipping containers, only to find out later that there are high cube containers which are an additional foot in height.